The Family Community Supported Agriculture Project

 How much produce will our family harvest each week?

-The crop plan we've designed for 2019 aims to share 8-12 items, including a bouquet of cut flowers, for harvest each week.
+The crop plan we've designed aims to share 8-12 items, including a bouquet of cut flowers, for harvest each week.
 If your family doesn't enjoy vegetable x, you're always welcome to pass over that item.
 We have an example of a Harvest List & Map posted here.
 Here's an example share:

 1 bunch basil